ThomasMertes/seed7/src/read_me.txt

                                  buggy.
 In this case the definition
                                  of CommandLineToArgvW() in
                                  cmd_win.c is be used instead.

-  SUPPORTS_PARTIAL_LINKING: Defined in chkccomp.h, if partial
-                            linking (with the option -r) is
-                            supporded and the tool objcopy is
-                            present.

   ALLOW_REPLACEMENT_OF_SYSTEM_HEADERS: Defined in chkccomp.h, if
                                        system header files for X11